 - The 50-hour practicum must include 30 hours of classroom observation and 20 hours of classroom teaching.
 A maximum of half of these hours may be completed through online synchronous environments.
 The ESL class must be for adults, with a minimum of five students (at least 80% of whom must be over 18 years of age), and the teaching must be supervised by a TESL Canada-approved practicum supervisor.

-Acadia is currently seeking expressions of interest from prospective students who are interested in applying for a program that would start in September 2020, and finish in August 2022.
+Acadia is currently seeking expressions of interest from students who may be interested in applying for the program.

-Expressions can be sent by email to email@example.com
+Questions can be sent by email to: firstname.lastname@example.org

 |School of Education||Open Acadia||Graduate Studies||English Language Centre|

 |School of Education||Open Acadia||Research and Graduate Studies||English Language Centre|

 |Acadia University||Acadia University||Acadia University||Acadia University|